 Soft switch #5, bit #3 selects the type of TOF sensor.
-The TOF may a REFLECTIVE style, or it may use a TRANSMISSIVE sensor for more accurate sensing.
+The TOF may be configured as a REFLECTIVE style, or it may use a TRANSMISSIVE sensor for more accurate sensing but must match the type of hardware installed.

 These are the steps for AutoLoad with TOF: